yzw0041/Hellerstein_Pain/README.md

 .
 Pain_16_nodes contains the defined 5mm spheres from pain signature of Tor paper.

+.
+Stats contain this paper's statistical analysis using R language.

 1. Smith, S.M., et al. Correspondence of the brain's functional architecture during activation and rest.
 Proc Natl Acad Sci U S A 106, 13040-13045 (2009).